Darhlilove/self-taught-full-stack-journey/README.md

 All support and guidance are welcome.
 If you have any advice, resources, or just want to connect, please feel free to reach out!

+## License

+All code in this project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Wish Me Success!

 Thank you for visiting my repository.
 I am excited about this journey and looking forward to learning and growing through it.
 Wish me success!